Scifabric/pybossa/doc/user/create-application-tutorial.rst

 All the action takes place in the file_ **static/flickrPerson/js/flickrperson.js**.
-The script has several functions to get from PyBossa the application and its associated batches and tasks.
+The script has several functions to get from PyBossa the application and its associated tasks.
 In all the cases, the calls are using the RESTful API of PyBossa.

-First of all we need to get the application ID, so we can check which batches are available for the users.
+First of all we need to get the application ID, so we can check which tasks are available for the users.
 The function getApp(name) will get all the registered applications in PyBossa and get the ID for Flickr Person.
 In this case, *name* will have the value "FlickrPerson".